Rising obesity rates call for tougher policy action

 "There is much more that can be done to help people make healthy choices about nutrition and exercise," said Parris N. Glendenning, former two-term governor of Maryland.

-TFAH has identified several key policy action items for policymakers, including bolstering preventive care; leveraging buying clout to emphasize nutrition; improving school nutrition and physical education; and designing or updating communities with space for physical activity, such as recreational space, and improved sidewalks and public transportation.
+TFAH has identified several key policy action items for policymakers, including bolstering preventive care; leveraging food buying clout to emphasize nutritional value; improving school nutrition and physical education; and designing or updating communities with space for physical activity, such as recreational space, and improved sidewalks and public transportation.